 What happens if the Photovoltaic system is in the sun?

 When the Photovoltaic system or PV cells are in direct sunlight, the radiant energy releases the electrons inside the solar cell.
-When a circuit is created by the connected wafer sides, energy from electrons are transferred from atom to atom from the n-type through wire to the p-type.
+When a circuit is created by the connected wafer sides, energy from electrons is transferred from atom to atom from the n-type through the wire to the p-type.
 Therefore, the solar cell is generating electricity.
 Basically, this is the transfer or electricity based on the movement of electrons.
 If you place a light as a load on the wire forming the circuit, the electricity flow will light up the load or the bulb.
 Conversion of sunlight into usable electricity happens immediately.
 There are no moving parts in this system, therefore, PV systems can last for years.

 How large are PV systems?

-Photovoltaic systems can be used in small calculators, in homes to power appliances or can be used in large power plants which can provide electricity for suburbs of homes.
+Photovoltaic systems can be used in small calculators, in homes to power appliances, or can be used in large power plants which can provide electricity for suburbs of homes.
 Most complete residential PV installations are about 6kW in size.
 A power plant solar PV scales can reach amounts of 4MW in many cases.
 However, this is not always the case as most photovoltaic installations vary in size due to space requirements and costs.
 Solar researchers are working hard to provide more advanced PV cells which can be flexible and also thinner without sacrificing efficiencies.
-Solar researchers also developed solar cells which can be implemented inside windows or thin film solar panels that can attach to the external side of a building.
-Nowadays, there are also solar paint available.
+Solar researchers also developed solar cells which can be implemented inside windows or thin-film solar panels that can attach to the external side of a building.
+Nowadays, there is also solar paint available.
 Solar technology will just get better and progress as time passes.
 See our range of solar panels offered today.